 If it’s true that opportunity lies in crisis, then the media industry should be awash in opportunity right now.
 Already strained by the Facebook-Google duopoly, publishers now have to contend with slashed advertising budgets and advertisers who are shying away from content related to COVID-19.

 That puts media companies under tremendous pressure to make money from new channels.
-We turned to Allison Mezzafonte, a former Executive Vice President at Bauer Xcel Media and current CM Group Media Advisor, to explain how publishers can create highly engaged audiences, how those audiences can be monetized, and why media companies should be optimistic about the future.
+We turned to Allison Mezzafonte, a former Executive Vice President at Bauer Xcel Media and current Marigold Media Advisor, to explain how publishers can create highly engaged audiences, how those audiences can be monetized, and why media companies should be optimistic about the future.

 Editor’s note: this post was originally created by our friends at Sailthru.
 Read the original here.